ThekraQaqish/challenges-and-data-structures/Data Structure/LinkedList/LinkedList-Implementation/README.md

 # Linked List Implementation

-This project implements a singly linked list in JavaScript with basic operations.
+# Singly Linked List - JavaScript Implementation

+This project demonstrates the implementation of a Singly Linked List in JavaScript.
+It includes core functionalities such as adding, inserting, removing, checking for inclusion, and printing the list.

 ## Files